 With the external controller of the game, gamers can play two games at the same time.

 NeonDS is a free and light pokemon emulator that works well with windows only.
-It was one of the first DS emulators that allow you to play DS games on your computer.
+It was one of the first DS emulators that allows you to play DS games on your computer.

 However, this emulator enables gamers to play some commercial games easily.
 The DS was the first portable console to offer two screens, with one of them being a touchscreen.